 Use “Tell Someone” to report concerns about someone else’s well-being or mental health, or if you feel you have experienced discrimination, racism or bias.
 Call 970-491-1350.

 WGAC provides programs and resources focusing on all genders, social justice, and interpersonal violence prevention.
 They also provide advocacy and support for victims of sexual violence, stalking, sexual harassment and relationship violence.

 Writing @ CSU provides resources for writers and teachers.

 Offers Tutoring Programs, Study Groups, Academic Skills Workshops, Learning Resources, Study Spaces, and Faculty/Student connections.

 Learn study skills to help you succeed in your classes.

 Provided for students who want to improve their understanding of material taught in certain courses.

 Work one-on-one with a Learning Programs staff member who can help you make a plan for your successful semester, or just give you some tips on getting organized and studying effectively

 Sign in with your CSU ID to see tutorials, search for private tutors, and find tutoring programs for your classes.

-CSU offers online and face-to-face courses to help students prepare to take the GRE exam.
+CSU offers online and face-to-face resources to help students prepare to take the GRE exam.